valiktor/valiktor/README.md

 ### How it works

-The main function `org.valiktor.validate` expects an object and a anonymous function that will validate it.
+The main function `org.valiktor.validate` expects an object and an anonymous function that will validate it.
 Within this, it's possible to validate the object properties by calling `org.valiktor.validate` with the respective property as parameter.
 Thanks to Kotlin's powerful reflection, it's type safe and very easy, e.g.: `Employee::name`.
-There are many validation constraints (`org.valiktor.constraints.*`) and extended functions (`org.valiktor.functions.*`) for each data type.
+There are many validation constraints (`org.valiktor.constraints.*`) and extension functions (`org.valiktor.functions.*`) for each data type.
 For example, to validate that the employee's name cannot be empty: `validate(Employee::name).isNotEmpty()`.

 All the `validate` functions are evaluated and if any constraint is violated, a `ConstraintViolationException` will be thrown with a set of `ConstraintViolation` containing the property, the invalid value and the violated constraint.